3D Radiation hydrodynamics of a dynamical torus: Results

 \subsection{Simulation Evolution}

-All of the runs follow a similar evolution, and so here we focus on the properties and evolution of Run a2\_01, and only describe the other runs when variations appear.
+All of the AGN runs follow a similar evolution, and so here we focus on the properties and evolution of Run a2\_01, and only describe the other runs when variations appear.
 The evolution of the gas density and temperature for Run a2\_e01 are plotted in Figure~\ref{sample_evolve}.
 The gas disk remains thin and cool, because the heating from the AGN is deposited only in a thin skin at the inner edge of the disk, and is not re-radiated inwards.
 Gravitational instabilities are visible as ring and spiral patterns, but these do not greatly thicken the disk.
+In the absence of radiation pressure, and of non-adiabatic heating and cooling, the gravitational potential causes the system to evolve into a flared disk (Figure~\ref{noagn_end}) with no outflow.

 A hot wind is formed.
 The thin skin region on the inner edge of the disk receives strong radiation pressure in addition to heating, causing the inner gas to be pushed outwards as a warm wind.
 The thermal pressure of the gas pushes it vertically, thickening the outflow.
 Although the gas of this wind reaches temperatures of $\sim10^4$ K, the dust component is significantly cooler, and is not destroyed by sublimation or sputtering.
 The opacity of the gas therefore remains large, and the gas continues to be pushed outwards.
 We expect that the inclusion of re-radiation of infrared radiation between gas particles would provide an additional vertical force through radiation pressure, and will explore this in a future paper.